wuvt/wuvt-ansible/README.md

 For more info, `man ansible-playbook` or see https://ansible.com/

-Note that RHEL systems prior to RHEL6 require bootstrapping, as they come with python <= 2.4, which lacks python-simplejson.
-The bootstrap.sh script will run this on all machines in the "rhel5" category.

-Several things have not yet been added to ansible, including the mail server
+Several things have not yet been added to Ansible, including the mail server.

 ### Client-side config required